Diurnality

-In animals
+Animals

 Many types of animals are classified as being diurnal, meaning they are active during the day time and inactive or have periods of rest during the night time.
 Commonly classified diurnal animals include mammals, birds, and reptiles.
-Most primates are diurnal.
+Most primates are diurnal, including humans.
 Scientifically classifying diurnality within animals can be a challenge, apart from the obvious increased activity levels during the day time light.

 Evolution of diurnality

-Initially, most animals were diurnal, but adaptations that allowed some animals to become nocturnal is what helped contribute to the success of many, especially mammals.
+Initially, most animals were diurnal, but adaptations have allowed some animals to become nocturnal, contributing to the success of many, especially mammals.
 This evolutionary movement to nocturnality allowed them to better avoid predators and gain resources with less competition from other animals.
 This did come with some adaptations that mammals live with today.
 Vision has been one of the most greatly affected senses from switching back and forth from diurnality to nocturnality, and this can be seen using biological and physiological analysis of rod nuclei from primate eyes.
 This includes losing two of four cone opsins that assists in colour vision, making many mammals dichromats.
-When early primates converted back to diurnality, better vision that included trichromatic colour vision became very advantageous, making diurnality and colour vision adaptive traits of simiiformes, which includes humans.
+When early primates converted back to diurnality, better vision that included trichromatic colour vision became very advantageous, making diurnality and colour vision adaptive traits of simiiformes, such as humans.
 Studies using chromatin distribution analysis of rod nuclei from different simian eyes found that transitions between diurnality and nocturnality occurred several times within primate lineages, with switching to diurnality being the most common transitions.

 Still today, diurnality seems to be reappearing in many lineages of other animals, including small rodent mammals like the Nile grass rat and golden mantle squirrel and reptiles.
 More specifically, geckos, which were thought to be naturally nocturnal have shown many transitions to diurnality, with about 430 species of geckos now showing diurnal activity.
 With so many diurnal species recorded, comparative analysis studies using newer lineages of gecko species have been done to study the evolution of diurnality.
 With about 20 transitions counted for the gecko lineages, it shows the significance of diurnality.
 Strong environmental influences like climate change, predation risk, and competition for resources are all contributing factors.
-Using the example of geckos, it is thought that species like Mediodactylus amictopholis that live at higher altitudes have switched to diurnality to help gain more heat through the day, and therefore conserve more energy, especially when colder seasonal temperatures hit.
+Using the example of geckos, it is thought that species like Mediodactylus amictopholis that live at higher altitudes have switched to diurnality to help gain more heat through the day, and therefore conserve more energy, especially in colder seasons.